haighis/lrucache/README.md

 ## Running Phoenix server

-- Install dependencies with `mix deps.get`
-- Create and migrate your database with `mix ecto.setup`
 - Install Node.js dependencies with `npm install` inside the `assets` directory
 - Start Phoenix endpoint with `mix phx.server`
 - Save a key/value by making a POST request to http://localhost:4000/api/keyvalues